jonathan-bower/DataScienceResources/README.md

 * [Spark](https://spark.apache.org/) - Lightening fast cluster computing.

 ###Machine Learning
 There is a lot of information available online about the theory, mathematical intuition, tuning for this discipline.
-I am not trying to cover it in that depth, at least not at this current time.
-These are some high level knowledge posts and toolkits.
+Here are some tools that are currently available.
 * [SciKit-Learn](http://scikit-learn.org/stable/) - Simple and efficient machine learning tools for data mining and data analysis
 * [NLTK](http://www.nltk.org/) - Natural Language Toolkit to work with human languages data.
 * [Tour of Machine Learning Algorithms](http://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/) - Blog post about some of the high level ML methods